ComplianceAsCode/content/tests/README.md

   remediation breaks test environment (for example unmounting /tmp in a test scenario would break test runs, because OpenSCAP generates reports into the /tmp directory).
+- `skip_test_env` is a string specifying comma separated list of `test_env` names where the running a test is skipped.
+Possible values are:
+  `libvirt-based`, `docker-based`, `podman-based`.
+Main usage is a test case where feature-under-test uses something where there is some kind of (security) limitation in place in testing environment.
+And the limitation is impossible or not a good idea to remove.
+Especially you should not give unlimited permissions to containerized testing environments, environments are not superprivileged containers.
+For example currently containers do not have SELinux, so any test trying to `restorecon` is going to fail.
 - `templates` has no effect at the moment.
 - `variables` is a comma-separated list of XCCDF values that sets a different default value for XCCDF variables in a form `<variable name>=<value>`.